RUTH DUCKWORTH / CLAIRE ZEISLER

 A collection of American photographs, many taken by William W. Chapin between 1880 and 1915.

-Co-curated by Dianne Vanderlip and Lucy R. Lippard, and exhibition on conceptual art by Laurie Anderson, Agnes Denes, Jennifer Bartlett, Nancy Holt, and Athena Tacha.
+Co-curated by Dianne Perry Vanderlip and Lucy R. Lippard, an exhibition featuring conceptual art by Laurie Anderson, Agnes Denes, Jennifer Bartlett, Nancy Holt, and Athena Tacha.

 March 23 - April 20, 1973

-Curated by Dianne Vanderlip, an exhibition with works by John Clem Clarke, Lowell Nesbitt, Mac Wells, Paul Narckiewicz, Ian Hornak, and H.N.
-Han; accompanying catalogue with introduction by William Wilson.
+Curated by Dianne Perry Vanderlip, an exhibition with works by John Clem Clarke, Lowell Nesbitt, Mac Wells, Paul Narckiewicz, Ian Hornak, and H.N.
+Han.
+Accompanying catalogue with introduction by William Wilson.

-Curated by Dianne Vanderlip, this is Neel’s first solo museum exhibition and is a comprehensive span of 50 years of her work.
-Showcased by her alma mater, Moore College, the exhibition was celebrated in conjunction with the artist receiving an Honorary Doctorate of Fine Arts.
+Curated by Dianne Vanderlip, this was Neel’s first solo museum exhibition and a survey of fifty years of her work.
+Showcased by her alma mater, Moore College of Art, the exhibition was celebrated in conjunction with the artist receiving an Honorary Doctorate of Fine Arts.